Hempfield High School: Academics

 Hempfield High School continually shows test results above the state average on the PSSA tests and the SAT.
 The school has a 95% graduation rate, with almost 82% of Hempfield graduates continuing to post-secondary education.

 From 2005-2007, thirteen students were honored as National Merit Finalists.
 Finally, Hempfield students have consistently excelled in the Pennsylvania Math League.
 In 1999 and 2000, and from 2002-2005, the Math Team placed first in their region, and in 2001, 2006, and 2008, they placed first in the league.

 Hempfield offers a number of Advanced Placement courses, including classes in Biology, Calculus, Chemistry, Physics, Computer Science, Economics, Environmental Science, English, French, German, Spanish Literature, Art, Music Theory, Physics, Statistics, US History, Human Geography and US Government and Politics.
 AP exams for college credit are also offered in all of these areas.
-Honor weighted courses in the Humanities are offered; however, no AP exam accompanies them.
+Honor-weighted courses in the Humanities are offered; however, no AP exam accompanies them.

 Performing arts and music

 Theater

-Hempfield High School is renowned for its extensive theater program and its annual Dance Theatre production.
-Created by Pat Kautter (choreographed and directed by Cody Smith, until 2021, switching to Devon Groff), this is a completely original show which features over 100 students.
+Hempfield High School is known for its extensive theater program and its annual dance theatre production.
+This is a completely original show which features over 100 students.
 Dance Theatre celebrated its 25th anniversary in 2008.
-Hempfield's spring musical productions, under the direction of Alejandro Ramos and Asher Jordan (handed over from Cody Smith in 2022), are also known for their excellence.
 A spring musical is also performed annually.

-The 1,300-seat Performing Arts Center was designed by The Ray Group Inc., a Lancaster-based architecture firm that specializes in schools and universities.
+The 1,300-seat Performing Arts Center was designed by the Ray Group Inc., a Lancaster-based architecture firm that specializes in schools and universities.
 The PAC opened in the fall of 1995 and was one of the most expensive high school stages in Pennsylvania at the time.
 Local dance companies and performance groups often rent it out.